-The Group hires a consulting company for conducting safety risk assessment, performing safety inspection, providing safety training, preparing safety plan for the Group and underground utility detection report for construction sites.
-We will continue to put adequate resources and effort to uphold and improve our safety management system in order to reduce our risks related to safety issues.
-The Group continues to enhance the health and safety performance.
-In Singapore, five (2020: 7) of our construction projects obtained the Gold Award from The Royal Society of the Prevention of Accidents in 2021.
-The details are as follows:
+The Group hires a consulting company to conduct safety risk assessments, perform safety inspections, provide safety training, preparing safety plans for the Group and underground utility detection reports for construction sites.
+We will continue to put adequate resources and effort into upholding and improving our safety management system in order to reduce our risks related to safety issues.
+The Group continues to enhance its health and safety performance.